axondeepseg/axondeepseg/docs/source/documentation.rst

 **Optional arguments:**

 -s SIZEPIXEL        Pixel size of the image(s) to segment, in micrometers.
-                    If no pixel size is specified, a **pixel_size_in_micrometer.txt** file needs to be added to the image folder path ( that file should contain a single float number corresponding to the resolution of the image, i.e. the pixel size).
-The pixel size in that file will be used for the segmentation.
+                    If no pixel size is specified, a **pixel_size_in_micrometer.txt** file needs to be added to the image folder path (that file should contain a single float number corresponding to the resolution of the image, i.e. the pixel size).
+The pixel size in that file will be used for the morphometrics computation.

 -a AXONSHAPE       Axon shape